Founder and CEO of two pioneering cultural charities,

 Leaving both organisations was hard, but I believe that it is healthy for founders to pass on the baton when the organisation is in a strong position, and for it to evolve with new impetus.

-I was part of the first cohort of fellows on the Clore Leadership Programme (2004-2005), I have a Diploma in Therapeutic Counselling, I’m an accredited Relational Dynamics coach and a fellow of the RSA.
-I am a member of the European Mentoring and Coaching Council (EMCC) and a student member of British Association for Council and Psychotherapy (BACP).
+I was part of the first cohort of fellows on the Clore Leadership Programme (2004-2005), I have a Diploma in Therapeutic Counselling and a Diploma in Transformational Coaching accredited by the European Mentoring and Coaching Council (EMCC).
+I am a member of British Association for Council and Psychotherapy (BACP).